grackle-project/grackle/doc/source/Integration.rst

 four field calculator routines, the array to be filled with the field values must be created and passed as an argument as well.

+The examples below make use of Grackle's :ref:`primary_functions`, where the parameters and rate data are stored in instances of the :c:data:`chemistry_data` and :c:data:`chemistry_data_storage` structs declared in **grackle.h**.
+Alternatively, a set of :ref:`local_functions` require these structs to be provided as arguments, allowing for explicitly thread-safe code.

 Solve the Chemistry and Cooling
 +++++++++++++++++++++++++++++++